 - Let your child try out a podcast or two.
 Here’s a list with several for different ages.

 - Take music lessons.
 Read here about the many benefits of music lessons for children.
+They even have online music lessons!

 - Memorize poetry.
 There are so many fun and creative poems out there for children!
 The whole family could even get in on this.
 Here are some sites to guide you to teach your children to memorize poems, and what poems work for each age: